axel-angel/whatsapp-email-bridge/README.md

   * sendto: Address which receives the WhatsApp messages
   * ssl: 1 or 0 to toggle to connect with SSL
   * force_starttls: 1 or 0 to toggle force STARTSSL at connection time
- * ingoing: Section to configure listening for emails to forward them
-  * with: IMAP or POP3 or SMTP or LMTP
-  * (look at config.yaml.example for the rest of details)